Shopify/polaris/polaris.shopify.com/content/getting-started/components-lifecycle.md

 ### Requirements for alpha

 - Has a clear purpose and rationale for why it belongs in Polaris
-- Uses Polaris [tokens](https://polaris.shopify.com/tokens) with no references to any hard-coded static values.
+- Uses Polaris [tokens](https://polaris.shopify.com/tokens) with no references to any hard-coded static values
-- Designed with responsiveness in mind and can adapt across [breakpoints](https://polaris.shopify.com/tokens/breakpoints).
+- Designed with responsiveness in mind and can adapt across [breakpoints](https://polaris.shopify.com/tokens/breakpoints)
 - Meets known [accessibility](https://polaris.shopify.com/foundations/accessibility) requirements like: contrast, interactive states, touch target size, etc.
-- In progress documentation exists that includes the list of props with some examples.
+- In progress documentation exists that includes the list of props with some examples
-- Documentation includes examples in Storybook.
+- Documentation includes examples in Storybook
-- The component has 100% test coverage.
+- The component has 100% test coverage

 ### What to expect during alpha

 - Usage is being evaluated, and may not progress to beta.
 Evaluation includes any necessary research and data that supports why the component belongs in Polaris.
-- Components could be changed completely, or removed from the system.
+- Components could be changed completely, or removed from the system
-- Feedback is highly recommended and encouraged.
-[Create an issue](https://github.com/Shopify/polaris/issues/new)
+- Feedback is highly recommended and encouraged, [Create an issue](https://github.com/Shopify/polaris/issues/new)

 ---